-3 Things You’ll Need to Know When You Finish Administrative Assistant Training
+3 Things To Know After Administrative Assistant Training

-Impressing employers is essential in any job, but it’s particularly important for administrative assistants, who are among the most visible corporate figures.
-If they can’t impress potential employers, what chance do they have of winning over customers?
-To ensure success, supplement your administrative assistant training program with practice: Writing a Résumé Once you’ve completed administrative assistant training, the first step to finding a job is putting together a résumé.
-Write your name, address, and contact information at the top of the page before listing:
+Once you’ve completed administrative assistant training, the first step to finding a job is putting together a compelling résumé.
+Include your name, address, and contact information at the top of the page before listing:

-- Job Description– Begin with a brief paragraph describing the job you want and listing the skills you have that are most important to that job.
-Don’t go into detail; just list your main selling points and worry about fleshing them out later in the skills and experience section.
+- Job Description– Begin with a brief paragraph describing the job you are seeking and list the skills you have that are most important to that job.
+List your main selling points and flesh them out later in the skills and experience section.

-- Skills– Prioritize office administration and computer skills, providing each detail of your experience in bullet points.
+- Skills– Prioritize office administration and computer skills, providing detail for each of your internships or positions in bullet points.
 Include any other information that may be relevant to working as an administrative assistant, especially proficiency in other languages, an ability to stay organized and multitask, and great communication skills.

 - Experience– Listing all the jobs you’ve had isn’t necessarily the best practice, especially if you’ve had a lot of them that do not pertain to the job you are trying to get.
 Rather, pick two or three jobs that are most directly relevant to administrative assistance, such as working as a secretary or receptionist.
 Describe the basic duties of each job in a brief paragraph.
 If there are any specific experiences you think should stand out, list them below in bullet points.

-- Researching The Company– Learn as much as you can about each company that gives you an interview, and if possible, figure out what that company’s specific weaknesses are and how you might fix them.
+- Researching The Company– Learn as much as you can about each company that gives you an interview.
+Your potential employer will be appreciative and hopefully impressed with your willingness to learn more about their company and their work.

 - Knowing Your Weaknesses– This is a common question asked in most interviews.
 Employers value employees who are honest about their weaknesses, think about them regularly, and strive to improve.
 The more you’ve thought about ways to better yourself, the more employers will trust you to do so.

-Effective Etiquette Customer service is a major part of an administrative assistant’s job, and the way you interact with interviewers gives them a sense of how you will interact with customers.
+Customer service is a major part of an administrative assistant’s job, and the way you interact with interviewers gives them a sense of how you will interact with customers, clients, and coworkers.
 To make the best impression, be sure to:

-- Arrive On Time– Arriving late wastes your interviewers’ time, but arriving too early makes you look impatient.
-For best results, get there between 5 and 10 minutes before the interview.
+- Arrive On Time– Arriving late wastes the time of potential employers, but arriving too early makes you look impatient.
+Get there between 10 and 15 minutes before the interview.

 - Phone Prudence– Keep your phone on vibrate or silent, and never check it during an interview.

 - Don’t Patronize– Be mindful of the tone you use when explaining yourself and your résumé.
-Though it’s great to come across as knowledgeable, make sure you don’t give interviewers the impression that you think you’re smarter or better than them.
+Though it’s great to come across as knowledgeable, make sure you don’t give interviewers the impression that you love to talk about yourself too much.

-Though knowing how to apply is important, there’s no substitute for a quality administrative assistant training program, complete with classes in word processor use, customer service, typing, and other office skills.
-For more about a career in administrative assistance, contact the Southern Careers Institute today.
+Though knowing how to apply for a job is important, there’s no substitute for a quality administrative assistant training program, complete with classes in word processor use, customer service, typing, and other office skills.
+For more about a career in administrative assistance, contact the SCI today.